How to file for disability, Filing for SSI

 Social Security Disability Issues and Representation

-People who file for social security disability or SSI benefits and have been turned down by their state disability determination services (DDS) agency (disability examiners at DDS make the actual decisions for the social security administration) should obtain legal representation as soon as possible.
+People who file for Social Security Disability or SSI benefits and have been turned down by their state disability determination services (DDS) agency (disability examiners at DDS make the actual decisions for the social security administration) should obtain legal disability representation as soon as possible.
 Why?
 Because, if your initial claim is turned down, your appeal (this first appeal is called request for reconsideration) is likely to be unsuccessful as well.
-Unfortunately, reconsideration appeals are also decided by DDS, and a staggering 85% of them are denied.
+Unfortunately, reconsideration appeals are also decided by DDS, and a staggering 81% of them are denied.

 If your request for reconsideration is denied, your smartest move is definitely not to give up, but to file a second appeal to have your case heard before a federal administrative law judge (ALJ).
 Studies have shown that ALJs are much more likely to approve disability claims than disability examiners, especially when claimants have legal representation.
 In fact, some statistics show that claimants who have legal representation are about twice as likely to win benefits as those who choose to represent themselves.

 Why would any claimant choose to represent themselves before a federal judge?
 Perhaps because many do not want to pay for legal services, but this is not a valid reason to put the outcome of your disability claim in jeopardy.
 In disability cases, lawyers are paid only if they win the case, and there is no upfront money involved.
 Also, the fee that disability lawyers can charge is capped at 21% of the claimant’s total backpay, up to a maximum of $6000.
 This is far less than attorney fees for other types of cases.